 3.1 ECG validation on killer whale

 The ECG and BCG yielded nearly identical heart rate estimations (Fig. 5.1).
 We collected 14 s of simultaneous ECG and BCG data during a motionless, submerged breath hold.
 BCG-derived instantaneous heart rates were within 0.8% ± 0.5% of the ECG-derived rates (mean ± standard deviation).
-The Ordinary least squares regression of BCG heartrates on ECG heartrates yielded a slope of 1.02 ± 0.04 and intercept of -1.62 ± 2.71 (mean ± standard error), which were not significantly different from the hypothesized 1 and 0, respectively.
+Ordinary least squares regression of BCG heartrates on ECG heartrates yielded a slope of 1.02 ± 0.04 and intercept of -1.62 ± 2.71 (mean ± standard error), which were not significantly different from the hypothesized 1 and 0, respectively.

 3.2 BCG application to blue whale